Local Minima Structures in Gaussian Mixture Models: Discussion

-An immediate future step is to transfer the population-level results in this paper to the finite-sample setting, for which the uniform concentration and localization techniques developed in \cite{mei2016landscape,dwivedi2018singularity} may be immediately applicable.
-It is also interesting to study the low-SNR regime where the mixture components have small or even no separation, in which case the structures of the local minima may become more complicated.
-Finally, it would be interesting to understand whether the phenomenon of structured local minima holds more generally in other mixture and latent variable models.
-The recent study in \cite{buhai2019empirical} provides empirical evidences for the universality of this phenomenon.
+There are several avenues for future research to improve upon the analysis presented in this paper.
+First, it is of immediate interest to obtain sharper results regarding the SNR requirement, approximation error bounds, and the strength of association across different sub-configurations (see Remarks on Theorem \ref{thm:main} in Section \ref{sec:main_theorem}).
+Achieving these goals may require developing analytical techniques that do not rely on Voronoi-cells, as their use in our analysis essentially impedes the propagation of influence from a component beyond its own cell, which possibly have led to suboptimal guarantees.
+Another direction for future research is to extend our population-level results to the finite-sample setting, for which the uniform concentration and localization techniques developed in \cite{mei2016landscape,dwivedi2020singularity} could be useful.
+In addition, it would be interesting to explore the low-SNR regime, where the mixture components have small or even no separation, as the structures of the local minima may become more complicated in such cases.
+Finally, it would be valuable to understand whether the phenomenon of structured local minima holds more generally in other mixture and latent variable models; for example, empirical evidences in a recent study \cite{buhai2020empirical} suggest that this phenomenon may be universal.